mcraiha/spine-unity-docs/Mix-and-Match.md

 This contains intermediate-level documentation.
 If you're just starting out, try the [Getting Started](/Getting-Started.md) document.

-Documentation last updated for Spine-Unity for Spine 3.6.x If this documentation contains mistakes or doesn't cover some questions, please feel to open an issue or post in the official [Spine-Unity forums](http://esotericsoftware.com/forum/viewforum.php?f=3).
+Documentation last updated for Spine-Unity for Spine 3.6.x If this documentation contains mistakes or doesn't cover some questions, please feel to comment below, open an issue or post in the official [Spine-Unity forums](http://esotericsoftware.com/forum/viewforum.php?f=3).

 // TODO: gif of item swaps or character parts swaps.